 GameMaker Blog was a long-standing community site featuring news, opinions, and reviews related to software.
 The site was very popular, but after being online for almost a decade, it was my decision to cease publishing new content.
 I was unable to maintain GMB for any longer, and I wanted to return my attention to my personal website (this one!)

 Fast forward 18 months and I have sold GMB to Mark Smith, a writer who plans to resurrect the site.
 Despite numerous buy-out offers, I was highly selective about who I was willing to sell the site to.
-I’m very confident in Mark’s ability to fulfil his role as the new editor and owner of the blog.
+I’m very confident in Mark’s ability to fulfil his role as the new editor and owner of the blogging platform.

 I’m no longer involved with the website in any form.
 The value of the sale will be disclosed below as part of my commitment to financial transparency (the buyer is aware of this, of course).